Buying a woodland in a SIPP

 - Employing a professional forestry manager

-- Maintaining a separate bank account for the woodland and registering for VAT
+- Maintaining a separate bank account for the woodland

 Overall, the fact that the financial value of woodland usually appreciates over time, as well as the favourable tax status of investing through a SIPP, can make woodland an attractive addition to a SIPP portfolio.
 Please check your personal situation with your financial adviser.